LuQuintas11/FirstProject/README.md

 * The Facebook video embedded in index.html was taken from https://www.facebook.com/
 * The README sample was taken from Coding Club Project.

+## Deployment

+The site was deployed to GitHub pages using the following steps:

+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here: https://luquintas11.github.io/FirstProject/index.html

 I want to give credits to the students Ionut Ciobanu, David Bowers and my tutor Sandeep Aggarwal.